Frank Welker

-Franklin Wendell Welker (born March 12, 1946) is an American voice actor.
-He began his career in the 1960s, and holds over 860 film, television, and video game credits as of 2022, making him one of the most prolific voice actors of all time.
-With a total worldwide box-office gross of $17.4 billion, he is also the third-highest-grossing actor of all time.
+Franklin Wendell Welker (born March 12, 1946) is an American actor who specializes in voice acting.
+He began his career in the 1960s, and held around 850 film, television, and video game credits as of 2020, making him one of the most prolific voice actors in history.
+With his films earning a total worldwide box-office gross of $17.4 billion, he is also the fourth-highest-grossing actor as of 2024.

-Welker is best known for voicing Fred Jones in the Scooby-Doo franchise since its inception in 1969, and the title protagonist himself since 2002.
-In 2020, Welker reprised the latter role in the CGI-animated film Scoob!, the only original voice actor from the series in the movie's cast.
-He has also voiced Oswald the Lucky Rabbit in Epic Mickey and its sequel; Megatron, Galvatron and Soundwave in the Transformers franchise; Shao Kahn and Reptile in the 1995 Mortal Kombat film; Curious George in the Curious George franchise; Garfield on The Garfield Show; Nibbler on Futurama; the titular character in Jabberjaw; Speed Buggy in the Scooby-Doo franchise; Astro and Orbitty on The Jetsons; Mushmouse on Punkin' Puss & Mushmouse; and various characters in The Smurfs as well as numerous animal vocal effects in many works.
-In 2016, he received a Lifetime Achievement Emmy Award and was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in an Animated Program in 2022.
+Welker is best known for voicing Fred Jones from the Scooby-Doo franchise since its inception in 1969 and later the titular character himself since 2002.
+In 2020, Welker reprised the latter role in the animated film Scoob!, the only original voice actor from the series in the film's cast.

+In 2016, he received a Lifetime Achievement Emmy Award.
+He was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in an Animated Program in 2022.

-Early life and career
+Early life

-Welker was born on March 12, 1946, in Denver, Colorado.
+Franklin Wendell Welker was born on March 12, 1946, in Denver, Colorado.
 His parents were Merrill Welker, a mining engineer, and Lillian.

+He moved to California and attended Santa Monica College in Santa Monica, California, where he majored in theatrical arts.
+In 1966, he received honors for his performance as the Cowardly Lion in the college's theater production of The Wizard of Oz.